-She watched as he raked a hand through his thick, dark hair, rumpling it even further.
+She watched as he carefully raked a hand through his thick, dark hair, rumpling it even further.
 There was mud caked into it… and was that blood?
 His left arm remained locked against his side.
 He looked around the room, and she got the vague impression that he didn’t know what his next move should be.
-He was acting on instinct now – a hunted animal trying to avoid its pursuers.
+He was acting on instinct now, a hunted animal trying to avoid its pursuers.

-“What are you doing?” she squeaked when he suddenly moved.
+She squeaked when he suddenly moved.
+“What are you doing?”

 He looked up from his crouched position.
-“I’m grungy, stinky, and cold to the bone.
+“I’m grungy, wet, and cold to the bone.
 I’m going to take a shower and see if I can get my head on straight.”

 A shower?
 He’d come all this way for a shower?
-Her focused mind started sliding down the slippery path towards panic.
+Her focused mind started sliding down the slippery path toward panic.

-Calm down, she told herself.
+Loopholes, she told herself.
 She needed to keep calm.
 If he got into the shower, she might have a chance to escape.
 A slim chance, but a chance nonetheless.
 In the shower, he’d leave the door unguarded.

 A rare smile crossed his lips.
 He pulled off a boot and dropped it onto the floor with a thud.
 “Here’s some advice, Swanny.
-Defense attorneys might not have picked up on it yet, but I can read that angel face of yours gives away every single thought that runs through your mind.”
+Defense attorneys might not have picked up on it yet, but I can read that angel face of yours.
+It gives away every single thought that runs through your mind.”

 He tugged off the other boot and began to peel off wet socks.
 “You’re not going to bolt for the door when my back is turned.
 Know why?
 Because you’re going to be in that shower with me.
 I’m not letting your sweet tush out of my sight.”